cypress-io/cypress-documentation/content/guides/core-concepts/test-isolation.md

 ## Test Isolation in End-to-End Testing

-Cypress supports the enabled or disabling test isolation in end-to-end testing to describe if a suite of tests should run in a clean browser context or not.
+Cypress supports enabling or disabling test isolation in end-to-end testing to describe if a suite of tests should run in a clean browser context or not.

 ### Test Isolation Enabled